clj-kondo/clj-kondo/analysis/README.md

   - `:from`: the namespace from which the var was used
   - `:to`: the namespace of the used var
   - `:from-var`: the function name from which the var was used
+  - `:args`: a list of the passed arguments of a function call if any, only provided with `{:var-usages-args ...}`:
+    - `:name`: the name of the arg in its respective definition.
+    - `:row`: the start row of the arg.
+    - `:col`: the start col of the arg.
+    - `:end-row`: the end row of the arg.
+    - `:end-col`: the end col of the arg.

   - Location Information (`row`, `col`, `end-row`, `end-col`, `name-row`, `name-col`, `name-end-row`, `name-end-col`):
     - there are two special cases: